-At a time when media technology has encroached on the live event to a point where few feel live at all, File under Sacred Music pushes beyond any simple re-presentation of a cultural moment to project an alternate testament of reality that examines liveness beyond the limitations of needing to be there.
-The work marks a significant development in the artists’ practice, and addresses one of the most important questions facing all kinds of performance today: what is the status of the ‘live’ and the ‘real’ in a culture now obsessed with simulation and dominated by mass media and mediation?
+As technology encroaches on the live event to an unprecedented degree, File under Sacred Music attempts to push beyond a simple re-presentation of a moment in cultural history.
+Offering an alternative testament of reality, the work examines liveness beyond the limitations of needing to be there.
+It marks a significant development in the artists’ practice, and addresses one of the most important questions facing all kinds of performance today: what is the status of the ‘live’ and the ‘real’ in a culture now obsessed with simulation and dominated by mass media and mediation?